Self introduction training in English

-If you want to prepare well for the self-introduction part of your interview in English, this workshop is for you.
-We are going to practice how to talk about your past experience, present activities and future plans.
+If you want to prepare well for the self-introduction and all the other parts of your interview in English in HK, this workshop is for you.
+We are going to practise how to talk about your past experience, present activities and future plans.
+We will discuss your motivations, the reasons behind your decisions, career and educational choices and how to present them.

 You will learn how to approach the topics by creating a clear strategy not only for the individual answers but also for the whole interview.